deafmute1/deemix-librip/README.md

   Supported SOURCES values (may specify multiple):
       lastfm      use lastfm as a source of artists
-      spotify     use spotify as a source of artists config      generates a deemix default config at ./config/config.json if file does not exist, and exits.
+      spotify     use spotify as a source of artists config      generates a default deemix config at ./config/config.json if this file does not exist, and exits.

 Options:
   --lazy                   Run lazy artist match instead of interactive
                            (download all search matches for artists)